paigetech/slidedeck/js_class_1/slides.md

 - This slide has a class that was defined in theme/css/custom.css

 <footer class="source"> Always cite your sources! </footer>

 ---
+title: What is Javascript
+subtitle: and what is it good for?
+class: img-top-center

+> JavaScript (JS) is a dynamic computer programming language.[5]
+It is most commonly used as part of web browsers, whose implementations allow client-side scripts to interact with the user, control the browser, communicate asynchronously, and alter the document content that is displayed.[5]
+It is also being used in server-side network programming (with Node.js), game development and the creation of desktop and mobile applications.

+- don't forget Javascript =/= Java!

+<footer class="source"> wikipedia </footer>

+---
 title: Segue slide